clarkfitzg/phd_research/notes/code_analysis_tasks.md

 might be removing all unnecessary code.

 It should be extensible in the sense that I would like to add information after profiling / running the code.
+The data structure should support this.
+We could potentially do this with attributes, but Nick pointed out one technical limitation that symbols cannot have attributes.

 ## What would I like a general static code analysis system to identify?